 - Suspects approach targets in bars, nightclubs or discos;

-- When the targets is not looking they ‘spike’ their drink with a soporific drug, in tablet, powder, or commonly a liquid form;
+- When the targets are not looking they ‘spike’ their drink with a soporific drug, in tablet, powder, or common liquid form;

 - Once intoxicated the target becomes highly susceptible to suggestion;